jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-sister-bliss-on-her-career.md

 Although it’s called a Faithless DJ set, I put my own context to it.
 Some of my favourite DJs create a musical journey around certain pieces of music in their set and it alters how you hear that particular track depending on where it comes in and how it builds up to it.

 I’ll be playing a lot of fresh stuff that literally might have just come out earlier in the week that I think will be a hit.
-It’s interesting to see how music organically grows... certain pieces that you think will become hits straight away actually take a long time, tracks that I was playing last summer are finally getting exposure now.
+It’s interesting to see how music organically grows... certain pieces that you think will become hits straight away actually take a long time.
+Tracks that I was playing last summer are finally getting exposure now.

 I guess that’s always been the way with Faithless as well, our records were always slow-growing.
 It took at least a year before tracks like Insomnia for example, really connected and became the peak of people’s sets.
 We even had to re-release it a couple of times before it became a hit.